Counselling in London and Hertfordshire.

 For those seeking therapy, I create a friendly, empathic and confidential environment, ensuring a comfortable and safe space in which to explore deep-seated and difficult issues together.

 I am a fully qualified psychodynamic therapist, and a registered member of the BACP, whose ethical guidelines I firmly uphold in my work.

-Outside of my private practice, I volunteer at the mental health charity Mind In Barnet, and for three years was an Associate Student Counsellor at London Metropolitan University.
-I also do short-term work with EAPs.
+As well as running my private practice, I volunteer with Music Support, a charity providing mental health support within all areas of the music industry.
+I also volunteer at the mental health charity Mind In Barnet, and for three years was an Associate Student Counsellor at London Metropolitan University.
+I also do extensive short-term work with EAPs (Employee Assistance Programmes).